nmwsharp/polyscope-docs/py/source/features/groups.md

     (Default: true)

-??? func "`#!python Group.set_hide_descendents_from_structure_lists(newVal)`"
+??? func "`#!python Group.set_hide_descendants_from_structure_lists(newVal)`"

     ##### hide from structure list

-    If true, the structures which are members of this group (or descendents in any nested groups) will be hidden from the ImGui UI panel structure list.
+    If true, the structures which are members of this group (or descendants in any nested groups) will be hidden from the ImGui UI panel structure list.

     The `newVal` argument is a bool.